twitchtv/twirp/CONTRIBUTING.md

 You will need git, Go 1.9+, and Python 2.7 installed and on your system's path.
 Install them however you feel.

-We work on a branch called `develop`.
-We periodically release this branch as a new version, then accumulate more changes on the develop branch until the next release.
-Use `develop` as the base for your branches.

 ## Developer Loop ##

 Generally you want to make changes and run `make`, which will install all